markd315/GitTutorial/README.md

 to update the remote branch corresponding to our local.

 #### Interactive rebase squash
-This method will rewrite remote history and is therefore not advisable without a backup.
+This method can rewrite remote history and is therefore not advisable without a backup.

 So let's leave that branch the way it is and make a new one.
 ```